Oregon man arrested in 1978 death of Alaska teenager

-ANCHORAGE, Alaska (AP) - Alaska State Troopers say they’ve arrested a 62-year-old Oregon man in connection with the 1978 death of teenage Anchorage girl.
+ANCHORAGE, Alaska (AP) - A 62-year-old Oregon man is under arrest in connection with the 1978 rape and death of teenage Anchorage girl, Alaska State Troopers announced Tuesday.

-Troopers say Gresham, Oregon, police assisted in the arrest Friday of Donald F. McQuade in connection with the death of 16-year-old Shelley Connolly.
+Gresham, Oregon, police assisted in the arrest Friday of Donald F. McQuade in connection with the death of 16-year-old Shelley Connolly, troopers said at a news conference.
+Genetic DNA testing linked McQuade to the girl’s death, and he was never a suspect before that match.

-The teenager’s body was found in a ditch along the Seward Highway, about 15 miles south of Anchorage.
+The teenager’s body was found in a ditch along the Seward Highway, about 15 miles (24 kilometers) south of Anchorage, by a group of people at a roadside pullout taking photographs of the view.

-Troopers say genetic DNA testing linked McQuade to her death, and he was never a suspect before that match.
+Troopers Director Col. Barry Wilson said he wanted to offer his condolences to the girl’s family and friends.

+“I can’t imagine how painful it’s been over the years knowing what happened to Shelley and for her case to remain seemingly unnoticed,” Wilson said at a news conference.
+“While I can announce this outcome today, it does not make up for the years of pain they faced.”

+“I’d never thought I’d see this day in my lifetime,” she said.
+“It means a lot.”

+The teen’s stepfather was shown photos of the victim and identified her after hearing media reports of the discovery of an unidentified young woman, according to a trooper affidavit, which was obtained by Anchorage television station KTUU.
+The stepfather told authorities Shelley had failed to come home the previous night.

-Past media reports say an autopsy determined the girl was sexually assaulted, beaten, dragged by a car and thrown down an embankment.
+An autopsy found Shelley Connolly was sexually assaulted.
+She also had multiple injuries, including a lacerated liver caused by blunt force trauma.
+Past media reports say the girl had been beaten, dragged by a car and thrown down an embankment.
 Her fingernails were broken, indicating she might have tried to crawl back up the embankment.

+The teen was last seen at an Anchorage nightclub.
+Witnesses said she was talking to three young men in the bar, according to the affidavit.
+Authorities pursued leads but failed to identify any of the men.

+Decades later, troopers developed a DNA profile from swabs collected from the victim’s body.
+But they failed to get a match.

+Standard DNA testing confirmed McQuade matched the DNA profile.
+The DNA was obtained by Gresham police, who collected two cigarette butts that McQuade discarded in public.

+McQuade lived in Alaska in 1978, according to troopers, who also used genetic genealogy testing to identify a suspect in the 1993 rape and murder of a 20-year-old woman, Sophie Sergie, whose body was found in a dorm bathtub at the University of Alaska Fairbanks.
+Steven Downs of Auburn, Maine, was arrested in February in that case.
+He has pleaded not guilty.

 Online Alaska court records don’t list an attorney for McQuade.
+Troopers said they’re working to bring him to Alaska to face trial.

 Sign up for Daily Newsletters